Study in US, Canada, EU, Australia, NZ hassle-free with education loan

 - You may be required to submit your admission offer letter.

 - Government banks usually offer secured loans with margin money.
 Margin money is a certain amount of money which the borrower must deposit in the bank, only after which the bank will release the semester fee.
 MM is usually 10-30% of the fee.

 Jamboree offers a host of value-added services with the help of our partner organizations.
-We have tie-ups with a number of education loan providers for hassle-free study abroad loans:
+We have tie-ups with a number of education loan to study abroad providers for hassle-free study abroad loans

 Credila is an HDFC Ltd. company that provides loans to students for overseas education.
 It has specialised products for various countries like USA, Canada, Germany, etc. It provides you with the loan amount much before admission confirmation so that you can show proof of funds in your college application.
 Check loan requirements by HDFC Credila.

 Avanse is an RBI-approved NBFC that provides customized education loans to Indian students.
 The loan covers fees, rent, living expenses, utilities, laptop and other expenses.
 There is no upper limit to the loan amount and it can be repaid for up to 10 years.
 Check if you are eligible for a loan by Avanse.

 Prodigy Finance is an international loan provider that gives study abroad loan without collateral.
 It also provides the facility of refinancing existing loans.
 Its services are available in over 150 countries.
 It offers a host of member benefits too.
 Explore student loans by Prodigy.